joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_dedicated/index.md

 ### Bring your own domain

-You can use your own hostname to access your GitLab Dedicated instance.
-Instead of `tenant_name.gitlab-dedicated.com`, you can use a hostname for a domain that you own, like `gitlab.my-company.com`.
-Optionally, you can also provide a custom hostname for the bundled container registry and KAS services for your GitLab Dedicated instance.
-For example, `gitlab-registry.my-company.com` and `gitlab-kas.my-company.com`.
+You can configure a custom domain name for your GitLab Dedicated instance.
+So instead of `customer_name.gitlab-dedicated.com` you can use any domain name that you own, like `gitlab.my-company.com`.
+You can leverage this feature to:

-Add a custom hostname to:

 - Increase control over branding
 - Avoid having to migrate away from an existing domain already configured for a self-managed instance

-When you add a custom hostname:

-- The hostname is included in the external URL used to access your instance.
-- Any connections to your instance using the previous domain names are no longer available.

-To add a custom hostname after your instance is created, submit a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).

-NOTE:
-Custom hostnames for GitLab Pages are not supported.
-If you use GitLab Pages, the URL to access the Pages site for your GitLab Dedicated instance would be `tenant_name.gitlab-dedicated.site`.
+Optionally, you can also provide custom domain names for the bundled container registry and KAS services, like `gitlab-registry.my-company.com` and `gitlab-kas.my-company.com`.

 ### Maintenance